Adeyemitoba/Disease-Incidence-Analysis-2001-2022/README.md

 ### Data Source

-The dataset is publicly available on [data.gov](https://data.gov) and supported by the California Department of Public Health.
-It includes 189,921 records on disease incidence by county, year, gender, and population for California between 2001 and 2022.
+The dataset is publicly available on [data.gov](https://data.gov) and provided by the California Department of Public Health.
+It includes 189,921 records on disease incidence by county, year, gender, and population in California from 2001 to 2022.

 ### Data Preparation

-The dataset underwent cleaning to ensure consistency and accuracy, with missing values handled and confidence intervals added for data reliability, following the California Department of Public Health’s methodology for estimating confidence intervals.
+The dataset was cleaned for consistency and accuracy.
+Missing values were filled, and confidence intervals were added per the California Department of Public Health’s methods for estimating disease rates over time.

 ### Analytical Tools

-Data analysis and visualization were conducted using:

-- **Tableau:** For creating data visualizations and identifying trends.
+- **Tableau:** For interactive data visualizations.
-- **Microsoft Excel:** For data organization and preliminary statistical analysis.
+- **Microsoft Excel:** For initial data organization and statistical analysis.

+---

+## Data Analysis

+### Overview of Disease Incidence

+This analysis reveals significant disease incidence trends, including increases in some counties and decreases in others.
+Notable rises in cases, such as Anaplasmosis in Alameda County and seasonal peaks of Lyme disease, were observed.

+### Trend Analysis

+Trend analysis identified periods of increased and decreased disease activity, particularly around 2020, which may correlate with the COVID-19 pandemic.

+### Population Impact

+The analysis explored the relationship between population size and disease incidence.
+High-population counties like Los Angeles had higher case numbers, but counties like Inyo showed higher per capita rates, suggesting contributing factors beyond population size alone.

+---

+## Discussion

+### Key Findings

+1. **Disease Incidence Trends:** Seasonal peaks for diseases like Lyme disease were identified, with gender disparities in incidence.
+2. **Geographical Hotspots:** Inyo and Kern counties were identified as disease hotspots, while San Francisco and Sacramento had lower rates.

+### Implications for Public Health

+These findings suggest that targeted resources and gender-specific interventions could improve public health outcomes.
+The study’s identification of hotspots and disparities could inform future strategies.

+### Limitations

+This analysis was limited to the dataset's included diseases and regions.
+External factors, such as policy changes or healthcare access, were not considered, and no predictive models were used, as this analysis focused on descriptive statistics.

+---

+## Conclusion

+### Summary of Findings

+The project highlights trends in disease incidence, identifying significant hotspots and gender-based disparities.
+Population density influenced disease spread, but some smaller counties exhibited high per capita rates.

+### Recommendations

+Public health officials should focus on identified hotspots and consider gender-based interventions.
+Future research could incorporate machine learning models to predict disease outbreaks.

 ---